learn-co-students/hs-flatiron-swag-store-3-after-school-advanced-000/README.md

 ## Flatiron Swag Shop Part 3

-If you've already done the Flatiron Swag Shop labs 1 and 2, go straight the challengs at the bottom.
+If you've already done the Flatiron Swag Shop labs 1 and 2, go straight the challenges at the bottom.
 Otherwise, follow the steps below to get started.

 **Step 1** - Set up your app and MVC directories.